 Don't wait.
 Start now.
-Once a parent turns 80 that's a good time to start.
+Once a parent turns 65, and for sure by the time they are 80.
 There is so much to do that the sooner you start getting things organized, the better.

 Are you an only child?
 If so, it will be a easier (but more time consuming) as you won't have other siblings to contend with.
 And often when there are siblings, the taking on of one's parents falls in the lap of one.
 In a perfect world, all the siblings would get together, discuss, plan and implement without incident.
 However, that rarely happens.
 It's suggested to find out now, whose on board and who is not, so you know where you stand.